la2050/archive/_projects/2016/creating-a-first-food-friendly-south-los-angeles.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  BreastfeedLA (BFLA) plans to increase its efforts to transform community clinics in South LA into Breastfeeding Friendly health centers affecting thousands of families.
+We will help implement comprehensive institutional changes that allow mothers to turn their breastfeeding goals into reality.
+In addition, BreastfeedLA and SFYB will work together to bring a dynamic culturally congruent breastfeeding education and support program to the underserved community of South LA.
 project_impact: >-
   ["Access to healthy food","Healthcare access","Obesity","Residents receiving
   coordinated healthcare services"]